 NATIONAL ADOPTION DAY

-Every year on the Saturday before Thanksgiving it is National Adoption Day.
-This day raises awareness of the more than 100,000 children in foster care waiting for permanent, loving families.
-National Adoption Day has helped the dreams of many children and families come true.
+National Adoption Day raises awareness of the more than 100,000 children in foster care.
+Each year on the Saturday before Thanksgiving, the day focuses on children waiting for permanent, loving families.
+Not only does the day aim to find homes, but National Adoption Day also helps the dreams of many children and families come true.

 In 2015, many courts and communities came together to finalize nearly 4,000 adoptions of children from foster care.
-There are more than 300 events that are held annually on National Adoption Day as the finalization of the dreams become a reality.
-In total, more than 58,500 children have been adopted from foster care on National Adoption Day.
+More than 300 events are held annually during this observance.
+They celebrate as dreams become a reality.
+In total, more than 58,500 children have been adopted from foster care on this day.

 A Coalition of national partners including The Alliance for Children’s Rights, Children’s Action Network, Freddie Mac Foundation and Dave Thomas Foundation for Adoption started National Adoption Day in 2000.
 In November of 2000, the sponsors worked with law firms, state foster care agencies, child advocates and courts to complete hundreds of foster care adoptions in nine jurisdictions nationwide.